 - Install 2 (or more if you like) strips stretch from rib to rib on the ceiling.
 When we say ribs, we mean those curved steel bars that form the skeleton for the top of the bus.

 - Secure to the strips to the ribs using L-brackets.
 You’re going to need to use the drill to create the holes first, unless you’ve found yourself a wicked self-tapping screw.

 - Now install strips along the floor.
-This will form the bottom part of your wall frame
+This will form the bottom part of your wall frame.

 We’re adding this section in right here, because you’re about to start putting up the vertical sections of the framing.
 In a house build, this normally would involve using a level.
 But watch out!
 Using a level in a school bus conversion is a baaaaaaaad idea.
 Here’s why.

 - Unless you’re Lucky McLuckerson, you probably do not have your bus parked in a PERFECTLY flat location where your bus is perfectly level.
 It’s most likely slanted slightly a little bit forward, or backward, or to one of the sides.
 And even if you are in a PERFECTLY flat location, your tire pressure is going to change over the 12 months it takes to do your conversion, which will result in that inevitable slight tilt in some direction (because good luck getting any four tires to lose pressure at exactly the same rate).
-So the problem with this whole situation is… imagine this is your bus, and you’re framing out your walls using a level:
+So the problem with this whole situation is… imagine this is your bus, and you’re framing your skoolie walls using a level: